 If my hope is in Him, His eye is on me and He delights in me.
 I love Him—He has called me into His purpose.
 Everything I encounter works for my good and for His glory.

 We hope in God because He raised Jesus from the dead and He has promised to resurrect our mortal bodies.
 When we see Jesus we will be like Him.
 We hope in God’s word.
 Abraham hoped against all hope and received the promise from the Father.
 Jeremiah prayed to the Lord and acknowledged ‘nothing is too hard for Thee’.

-May the God of hope fill you with all joy and peace so you trust in Him and so you may overflow with hope by the power of the Holy Spirit.Romans 15:13
+May the God of hope fill you with all joy and peace as you trust in Him, so that you may overflow with hope by the power of the Holy Spirit.Romans 15:13 NIV

 My own words penned so many years ago encourage me today.
 I walked through one of the most difficult times of my life, grasping tightly to a real hope; not just empty words.
 He will never leave his kids; He will never forsake us, even in the darkest moments of our lives.
 Our hope in Him stands the tests of time and difficulty.
 We must never forget the actual resurrection event that happened on a real day in history.
 The event that forever gives us everything we need to walk through whatever comes our way.

 I confess, in my ordinary Tuesdays, I sometimes forget the supernatural power He died to give us.
 The same Holy Spirit who raised Jesus from the dead lives inside me—how could I forget?
 My life on earth is a vapor and I’ll live forever with Him.
 Lord, please help me to remember this every moment, especially in the hardest places.